KarolS/millfork/docs/stdlib/mouse.md

 ## null_mouse_default

 This module set the default mouse to null mouse.
-The null mouse has no button pressed and the cursos is fixed at coordinates (0,0).
+The null mouse has no button pressed and the cursor is fixed at coordinates (0,0).

 #### `void read_mouse()`